lewagonlisbon/programming4everybody/README.md

 ## Setup

-**N.B:** This is an online learning series, and our teachers won't be able to help you with your computer configuration.
-If you are just moving your first steps, please **[stick to a REPL](#repl)**.
+**IMPORTANT:** This is an online learning series, and our teachers won't be able to help you with your computer configuration.
+If you are just moving your first steps (you don't know Git, Ruby, what a terminal is or any of the tools we are using), please **[stick to a REPL](#repl)**!
 Do you want to configure your computer like a pro?
 [Learn how to do it with us](#going-further)!

 ### REPL

-If you decded to use a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), you can [create an account on Repl.it](https://repl.it/signup) (you can also use your GitHub to sign up).
+If you decided to use a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), you can [create an account on Repl.it](https://repl.it/signup) (you can also use your GitHub to sign up).

 Once you are logged in, click this button 👉 [![Run on Repl.it](https://repl.it/badge/github/lewagonlisbon/programming4everybody)](https://repl.it/@lewagonlisbon/programming4everybody) and select `fork` to save a copy of this repository in your personal REPLs collection.